project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/keycloak_admin_config_settings.md

   <tr>
   <td>
-4. Go to <b>Realms Roles</b> tab, click <b>Add Role</b> if admin role is not there in realm roles table.
-If admin role is already there then proceed to step 5.
+4. Go to <b>Realms Roles</b> tab, click <b>Add Role</b> if the administrator role is not available in the realm roles table.
+If the role is available, proceed to step 5.
 </td>
 <td>
   <img src="https://github.com/project-sunbird/sunbird.org-docs/blob/master/developer-docs/configuring_sunbird/images/settings/add_admin_role.PNG">